bernardlau171/COMP3335-project/SoftwareDevTeam security training/step9.md

 ![gppin2.png](./assets/gppin2.png)

-Here we will select the Activity Log to demo the process of the audit log. we need to click the install now button in the top right corner.
+Here You will select the Activity Log to demo the process of the audit log.
+You need to click the install now button in the top right corner.

 ![gppin3.png](./assets/gppin3.png)

-After we install the activity log, we also need to activate it.
+After You install the activity log, You also need to activate it.

 ![gppin4.png](./assets/gppin4.png)

-if the activity log is activated, we can see the activity log in our plugins page.
+if the activity log is activated, You can see the activity log in our plugins page.

 ![gppin5.png](./assets/gppin5.png)

-we can click the activity log page and view the events in the database. we also can filter the events by time, roles, user, topics, actions.
+You can click the activity log page and view the events in the database.
+You also can filter the events by time, roles, user, topics, actions.

 ![gppin6.png](./assets/gppin6.png)